Skip to content

 3.4 Writing Deployment

-Create a new file /usr/local/k8s/your-app-deployment-yaml with the following content:
+Create the /usr/local/k8s/your-app-deployment-yaml file with the following content:

 apiVersion: v1